JeffM2501/rlModelLib/README.md

 # Heavy WORK IN PROGRESS
 Use/evaluate at your own risk

+# Mesh Inspector
+Mesh inspector is a tool to help load, view and evaluate meshes using raylib, it can be a useful tool to help diagnose import problems.
+MeshInspector.exe is included in this repository.

+## Useage
+Camera
+	Use Alt to go into orbit camera mode
+	Right click to go into FPS camera mode

+Meshes and bones
+	Select meshes and bones to view proeprties on the right side.

 # Problems With Raylib model
 * Meshes alway store geometry data
 * Meshes duplicate pose matrix